-Since there are many goals and purposes for this project, there are many things that need to be done.
+There are many goals and many purposes for this project that you are involved with.
+There are many things that need to be done.

 Fortunately, they don’t all have to be done at the same time.

 So, if you don’t have the organizational support to download DCPs onto a USB drive and get them into the Media Player/Projector system right now – you can still download some audio and light measuring tools, then experiment with them until you can use them easily in a dark room.

 The twin article to this, about sound, is at: Do This First…An Evolving Story – Sound